-NURS 7325 - Organizational Systems in Leadership (3)
+NURS 7325 - Organizational Systems in Leadership for Quality Improvement and Systems Thinking (3)

 This course focuses on organizational and systems leadership within complex, global health care systems.
 Innovative leadership skills and quality improvement strategies will be explored.
 Students will acquire the use of advance communications skills needed to lead quality improvement and patient safety initiatives within health care systems.
 Students will evaluate health care delivery approaches needed to meet the current and future needs of diverse populations of patients.
 Additionally, students will develop strategies to manage ethical dilemmas related to patient care, heath care organizations and research.